Chashme Baddoor (2013 film)

-Chashme Baddoor is a 2013 Indian Hindi-language slapstick comedy film directed by David Dhawan and written by Sajid and Farhad Samji.
+Chashme Baddoor (lit.
+'Let the evil eye be far away') is a 2013 Indian Hindi-language slapstick comedy film directed by David Dhawan and written by Sajid and Farhad Samji.
 An official remake of the 1981 film Chashme Buddoor, it was produced by Viacom 18 Motion Pictures and stars Ali Zafar and Taapsee Pannu (in her Hindi film debut) with Divyenndu and Siddharth in lead roles.
 The film was released on 5 April 2013.

 Plot

 Seema Ranjan (Taapsee Pannu) is a young girl who lives in Mumbai with her father Suryakant “Santru” Ranjan (Anupam Kher).
 He, being an active military officer, wants Seema to marry an armyman.
 He had arranged Seema's marriage to such people five times in a row, with Seema evading all five arrangements.
 Her father had now arranged her marriage for the sixth time, which Seema evades again and escapes to Goa to live with her uncle Chandrakant “Chiku” Ranjan, her father’s younger twin brother (also Anupam Kher), who wants her to marry a civilian.

 Siddharth “Sid” Kashyap (Ali Zafar), Jai (Siddharth) and Omkar "Omi" Sharma (Divyenndu) are three friends who live in a rented apartment in Goa.
 Miss Josephine (Lilette Dubey) is their landlady.
-All the three are frequent visitors to a café owned by Joseph Furtado (Rishi Kapoor).
+All three are frequent visitors to a café owned by Joseph Furtado (Rishi Kapoor).
 The three owe huge amounts of money to Joseph and Josephine.
 One day, Omi spots Seema taking a walk with her dog.
 Attracted to her, he calls Jai.
 Both of them try to impress her.
 One after the other, they break into Seema's house.
 Omi tries to impress Seema with his poetry.
 Meanwhile, Seema mistakes him for a dog trainer and takes him straight into her bedroom.
 Omi assumes Seema is interested in him and starts browsing her bedroom while Seema prepares her dog.
 Unable to handle the dog as it bites him, Omi runs back home, where he tells everyone a completely different story.
 Omi tells his friends that they had sex and were deeply in love.
 Jealous, Jai tries his luck.
 Jai breaks in, telling them he is a reputed film-maker.
 Upon realization, Seema calls her grandmother and makes her beat up Jai until he finally makes his run.
 Back home, Jai tells a similar story.
-Jai tells the other two that they two were deeply in love and were now dating.
+Jai tells the other two that they were deeply in love and were now dating.
 Siddharth, meanwhile, isn't interested in Seema.